 • The fix: A recorder that writes native .md files directly into your vault folder

-• Bases & Dataview-ready: YAML frontmatter with title, date, duration, tags — queryable with built-in Bases or Dataview
+• Bases & Dataview-ready: YAML frontmatter with date, duration, tags — queryable with built-in Bases or Dataview

 • Tasks-ready: Action items as standard - [ ] checkboxes, bidirectional sync